 The most famous sights of the quarter

-The most splendid palace in the quarter is probably Palazzo Ca’ d’Oro, which today houses an important art collection for visitors.
-The Gothic-style palace was named after the façade of the building, which was once covered with gold leaf.
+The most splendid palace in the quarter is probably Palazzo Ca’ d’Oro, which today houses an important art collection for visitors – Tickets – The Gothic-style palace was named after the façade of the building, which was once covered with gold leaf.
 Other palaces worth seeing are Palazzo Labia at Campo S. Geremia and Palazzo Vendramin Calergi, which today houses the Casino.
 On the way, there are repeatedly cafés and restaurants away from the tourist flow that attracts to stop for a break.

 Popular and cozy spots

-Tip: Visit the Jewish Museum of Venice, the Museo Ebraico di Venezia, Campo di Ghetto Nuovo, 2902.
+ℹ️ Tip: Visit the Jewish Museum of Venice, the Museo Ebraico di Venezia, Campo di Ghetto Nuovo, 2902.
 It is dedicated to the history and culture of the Jewish community in Venice.
+Those who want to get to know the Jewish culture of Venice can also take part in an appropriate guided tour through the Jewish quarter with entry to the synagogue.
+A walk to the Rialto and Jewish quarter is also interesting.

 The square around the Chiesa Santa Maria dei Miracoli (Church of Santa Maria dei Miracoli) also invites you to rest, linger and observe.
 Those who like ailing charm should visit the cemetery island San Michele, which also belongs to the quarter.
 This is only a short ride on the Vaporetto line 4.1 from the nearby pier F.te Nove “C”.